Be sure to stay up-to-date! Look at the Firetrails Blog!

 Join us on September 24, 2022 as we continue the tradition of Dick Collins Firetrails.
 This race has been run in one form or another for decades, going way back to when Dick Collins himself was the race director.
 Firetrails for many years was directed by the great Ann Trason, who had a special connection to Dick and considered him a mentor.
 Dick Collins is remembered on a bench near the turnaround for the 50-mile race, in the camp below Skyline Gate.

 P-USATF Grand Prix The Firetrails 50 mile race is part of the Pacific USATF Grand Prix.

 NOTE to Runners: If you plan to check out the course on your own from Cull Canyon, beware that you’ll pass through EBMUD land which requires you to have a day-use permit.
 They’re cheap and worth having!
 You can find them here.
 You do NOT need a permit to run the race or to take part in our training camps.

-Both Bay Ridge 100k and Firetrails 50 are out-and-back courses along the Bay Area Ridge Trail.
+Firetrails 50 is an out-and-back courses along the Bay Area Ridge Trail.
 Firetrails 50 turns around at Skyline Gate and has a total elevation of 8,700ft.
-Bay Ridge 100k continues to the Steam Trains and has an elevation profile of 11,400 ft.

 Starting Time, Time Limits, Changing Distances

 The Firetrails 50 mile starts at 6 am at Cull Canyon, where you’ll park.
-You will be able to enter to park at 5am.
-Please park inside of the Cull Canyon parking lot to leave room for the 100k runners on street.
+You will be able to enter to park at 5 am.
+You will see areas for your drop bags as you enter the main event area in the parking lot.
+There will also be space for your post-race bags.

 Time limits are: